 - become equipped with the necessary skills to work as an applied statistician in sectors such as insurance, finance and commerce

 Our MSc in Applied Statistics in Finance is a conversion course, offering the opportunity to develop skills in statistics and data analysis even if you have never studies statistics before.
 You will be supported by members of staff who work directly with industry to develop skills which are relevant to current areas of research including population health and medicine, animal and plant health, finance and business.

 - problem solving

-- analysis and modelling of financial data
+- analysis and manipulation of complex data

 - the use of statistical software for data analysis and reporting

-You'll have the opportunity to acquire:
+On the MSc Applied Statistics in Finance programme you'll have the opportunity to acquire:

 - skills in using statistical software packages used in government, industry and commerce

 - the ability to interpret the output from statistical tests and data analyses, and communicate your findings to a variety of audiences including health professionals, scientists, government officials, managers and stakeholders who may have an interest in the problem